nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 2. Two digital pins to Forward and Backward Directions
 3. Two digital pins to read the encoder outputs to get accurate measurements for speed and direction

 Vision Subsystem - Requires communication to exchange sensor data structures through serial USB communication.
-The vision subsystem is designed to abstract away the complication of the sensor data and path planning and communicate with the main controller subsystem lower level controllers, designed in this signoff, which will execute commands to drive motors and drive actuators.
+The top-level microcontroller is designed to abstract away the complication of the sensor data and perform path planning and communicate with the main low-level controller subsystem, designed in this signoff, which will execute commands to drive motors and drive actuators.

-The vision system will house all of the sensor for data acquisition for the robot and will communicate with the top-level main microcontroller.
+The vision system will house all of the sensor for data acquisition (micro and macro location) for the robot and will communicate with the top-level main microcontroller.
 The top-level main microcontroller will communicate with the low-level main microcontroller via serial USB.
-The top-level microcontroller will have a dedicated operating system (likely some Linux distribution) and will act as the master where the two low-level microcontrollers, designed in this sign off, will act as the slaves.
-The USB will allow master and slave to communicate with each other serially with universal asynchronous transmitter receiver (UART).
+The top-level microcontroller will have a dedicated operating system (likely some Linux distribution) and will act as the master where the two low-level microcontrollers, designed in this signoff, will act as the slaves.
+The USB will allow master and slave to communicate with each other serially with universal asynchronous transmitter receiver (UART) and can be software defined consistantly across master and slave.

 _Total pins needed:_
 | Locomotion, Fireworks, and Feeding, Consumption Controller |    |